software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 The Sprint Review gave the Product Owner many new ideas on how to improve the application.
 Here's how the Product Owner is describing the Sprint 2 goals in the Sprint Planning event:

-> "It's great that we can now add, list, edit and delete reading recommendations!
-But, after adding many recommendations it gets really hard to find the right kind of recommendations from the list.
+> "It's great that we can now add, list, edit and delete quizzes!
+What we now need is a way for the teacher to add questions for the quizzes and student to take the published quizzes.
 >
-> It would nice if the reading recommendation list would display the date when the recommendation was added.
-This way, the user would know how old the recommendation is.
-Also, recommendations should be listed from newest to oldest.
-This way, the user can quickly find the latest recommendations at the top of the list.
+> Let's start with a small user-experience improvement.
+It would nice if the quiz list would display the date when the quiz was added.
+This way, the teacher would know how old the quiz is.
+Also, quizzes should be listed from newest to oldest.
+This way, the teacher can find the latest quizzes quickly at the top of the list.
 >
-> To better organize the reading recommendations, it would be useful to be able to add different categories, like "Programming tutorials" or "Video game news".
-User should be able to add a category using a form.
-The form should only have a field for the category name.
-The user should not be able to add a category with a blank name or a name that already exists.
-There should also be a page that lists all the added categories and has a "Add a category" link that takes the user to the form.
-The categories should be listed in an alphabetical order by the category name.
+> The teacher should be able to add questions for the quizzes.
+For example the "The capital cities of Europe" of quiz could have questions "What is the capital of Finland?" and "What is the capital of Sweden?".
+In addition to the question text, the teacher should be able to provide the correct answer for questions, for example "Helsinki" and "Stockholm".
+A question can be added in the quiz edit form we implemented during the previous Sprint.
+The added questions for the quiz should be listed and below the list there should be a form for adding a question.
+The form should have fields for the question text and the correct answer.
+The teacher should not be able to add a question with a blank text or correct answer.
+Once a question has been added for the quiz, the teacher should be able to delete it.
+The question list should have a "Delete" button next to each question.
 >
-> After adding a category, the user should be able to select a category from a dropdown menu while adding a recommendation.
-Once a reading recommendation has been added, the user should be able to change the category in the edit form.
-The reading recommendation's category should be displayed on the reading recommendation list.
+> Once we have this basic set of features for the teachers, we can start working on the student dashboard.
+The student dashboard should have a separate page that lists the published quizzes with the quiz name, description and the date when it was added.
+These quizzes should be listed from newest to oldest as well.
+Each quiz name should be a link to a separate page where the quiz name, description and the questions are displayed.
 >
-> In the reading recommendation list, the user should be able to filter the recommendations based on the category.
-For example if user chooses a "Programming tutorials" category from a dropdown menu, only the recommendations in that category will be listed.
-The dropdown menu should also have an "Any category" option to list all the reading recommendations."
+> In the quiz page the student should be able to take a published quiz by answering the questions.
+The questions should be displayed one by one and the student should see the quiz progress with some kind of a progress bar.
+When the student answers a question, there should be some kind of feedback which tells the student if their answer was correct or not.
+For example, "That is correct, good job!", or "That is not correct, the correct answer is "Helsinki"".
+The casing or leading or trailing whitespace of the answer should not be considered when checking if the student's answer is correct or not.
+For example, "helsinki" answer is correct when the correct answer is "Helsinki".
+To collect answer statistics, the answer text, the correctness status of the answer and the reference to the question should be stored.
+Once the student has answered all the questions there should be a summary of the results, for example "You got 1 out of 5 questions correct" and a button "Retake the quiz" which the student can click to take the same quiz again.
 >
 > -- The Product Owner

-After some discussion the Scrum Team came up with the following user stories:
+After some discussion the Scrum Team planned the following user stories:

-1. As a user I want to know the date when the reading recommendation was added so that I know how old it is
-2. As a user I want to add a category so that I can organize my recommendations
-3. As a user I want the reading recommendations to be listed from newest to oldest so that I can find the latest recommendations quickly
+1. {{site.sprint_2_user_story_1}}
+2. {{site.sprint_2_user_story_2}}
+3. {{site.sprint_2_user_story_3}}
+4. {{site.sprint_2_user_story_4}}
+5. {{site.sprint_2_user_story_5}}
-4. As a user I want to see a list of categories so that I know which categories exist
+6. As a student, I want to see a list of published quizzes so that I know what kind of quizzes I can take
-5. As a user I want to provide a category for a reading recommendation so that I can organize my recommendations
-6. As a user I want to filter reading recommendations based on the category so that I can find interesting recommendations easier
+7. {{site.sprint_2_user_story_7}}
+8. {{site.sprint_2_user_story_8}}

-For the _first user story_, the Developers came up with the following tasks:
+For the _first user story_, the Developers planned the following tasks:

-1. Add a createdAt attribute with the CreationTimestamp annotation for the ReadingRecommendation entity
+1. Add a createdAt attribute with the CreationTimestamp annotation for the Quiz class
-2. Add a "Added on" column which displays the formatted date for the reading recommendation list Thymeleaf template
+2. Add a "Added on" column which displays the formatted createdAt value for the quiz list Thymeleaf template

-For the _second user story_, the Developers came up with the following tasks:

-1. Add a Category JPA entity class with id and name attributes, and a CategoryRepository JPA repository class
-2. Add a Thymeleaf template for the category submission form containing a field for the category name
-3. Add a CategoryController controller class and a method for rendering the category submission form
-4. Add a method for the CategoryController class that saves the category to the database
-5. Add validation for the category name

-The tasks for the sixth user story will be covered in the [REST APIs](#rest-apis) and [Communication between frontend and backend](#communication-between-frontend-and-backend) sections.
+The planning of the tasks for the last three user stories will be covered after the [REST APIs](#rest-apis) and [Communication between frontend and backend](#communication-between-frontend-and-backend) sections.

-{: .note }
-The tasks described above are suggestions, feel free to alter them or add new tasks.

 {: .important-title }

 > Exercise 2
 >
-> Create a Sprint Backlog project for the second Sprint in GitHub Projects.
-Name the project "Sprint 2 Backlog".
-Use the default project columns, similar as in the Sprint 1 Backlog project.
-Add a "Sprint 2 Backlog" link for the project to the "Backlogs" section in the `README.md` file.
+> Create a new milestone for the second Sprint.
+Set the milestone title as "Sprint 2".

 {: .important-title }

 > Exercise 3
 >
-> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Sprint 1 Backlog project.
+> Make sure that all task related issues that have been completed during the Sprint 1 are _closed_ and their _status is "Done"_ in the Backlog project.
 Do the same with the user story related issues _accepted by the Product Owner_ during the Sprint Review event.
 >
-> If you didn't manage to implement all user stories during Sprint 1, move the task related issues of the unfinished user stories to the Sprint 2 Backlog project.
+> If you didn't manage to implement all user stories during the previous Sprint, set the milestone of the unfinished user story and task issues as "Sprint 2".

 {: .important-title }

 > Exercise 4
 >
-> Come up with tasks for the third user story, "As a user I want the reading recommendations to be listed from newest to oldest so that I can find the latest recommendations quickly".
-Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 11 to get tips for the implementation.
+> Create an issue for each _user story_.
+Add the "user story" label for each issue.
+Add the issues to the Backlog project and move them to the "Sprint Backlog" column.

 {: .important-title }

 > Exercise 5
 >
-> Come up with tasks for the fourth user story, "As a user I want to see a list of categories so that I know which categories exist".
-Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 12 to get an idea what the implementation could look like.
+> Create an issue for each task of the first user story, "{{site.sprint_2_user_story_1}}".
+You can use the tasks suggested in the [Sprint 2 planning](#%EF%B8%8F-sprint-2-planning) section, or plan your own tasks.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

 > Exercise 6
 >
-> Come up with tasks for the fifth user story, "As a user I want to provide a category for a reading recommendation so that I can organize my recommendations".
+> Plan the tasks for the second user story, "{{site.sprint_2_user_story_2}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
-Take a look at the exercise 13 to get an idea what the implementation could look like.
+Take a look at the exercise 11 to get some implementation tips.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

 > Exercise 7
 >
-> 1. Create a [label](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for each user story, such as "recommendation creation date" and "add category"
-> 2. Create an issue for each _user story_.
-Add a label "user story" and the user story's label for each issue.
-Add the issues to the Product Backlog project and move them to the "In Sprint" column.
+> Plan the tasks for the third user story, "{{site.sprint_2_user_story_3}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 12 for some implementation tips and to get an idea what the implementation could look like.
+>
-> 3. Create an issue for each _tasks_ of the _first five user stories_.
-If the task description is long, use a short version of the description as the issue title and add the full description as the issue description.
-Add a label "task" and the task related user story's label for each issue.
-Add the issues to the Sprint 2 Backlog project and move them to the "Todo" column.
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }

 > Exercise 8
+>
+> Plan the tasks for the fourth user story, "{{site.sprint_2_user_story_4}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 13 to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 9
+>
+> Plan the tasks for the fifth user story, "{{site.sprint_2_user_story_5}}".
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
+Take a look at the exercise 14 for some implementation tips and to get an idea what the implementation could look like.
+>
+> Create an issue for each task.
+Set the milestone as "Sprint 2".
+Add the issues to the Backlog project's "Sprint Backlog" column.

+{: .important-title }

+> Exercise 10
 >
 > The Product Owner needs your help in estimating user stories.
 >